sup-heliotrope/sup/README.txt

   message level.
 Entire threads are manipulated and viewed (with redundancies removed) at a time.

-- Labels over folders.
+- Labels instead of folders.
 Drop that tired old metaphor and you'll see how much easier it is to organize email.

 - GMail-style thread management.
 Archive a thread, and it will disappear from your inbox until someone replies.
 Kill a thread, and it will never come back to your inbox.
 (But it will still show up in searches, of course.)

-- Console based, so instantaneous response to interaction.
+- Console based interface.
 No mouse clicking required!

 - Programmability.
 It's in Ruby.
 The code is good.
 It's easy to extend.